-5 XSP Participation
+4 XSP Participation

-To participate in the XSP, participants needed to meet several requirements for eligibility and enrollment, detailed in this section.
-For the XSP, the term "participant" refers to the party that enrolls in the Pilot and makes decisions related to when to participate and how to respond to events.
-Participants could be,
+To participate in the XSP, participants need to meet several requirements for eligibility and enrollment, detailed in this section.
+For the XSP, the term "participant" refers to the party that enrolls in the pilot and makes decisions related to when to participate and how to respond to events.
+Participants can be: